Debugging

 To debug the code generated by Mapperly just set a breakpoint in the generated code and you are ready to go.
 Check here on how to inspect the generated code.

-debugging integration tests and other applications needs some more effort.
+debugging the integration tests requires some more effort.

 Mapperly uses a compile constant DEBUG_SOURCE_GENERATOR